-When you have completed testing in the UAT environment, GPS will set up your products in the production environment and you can start pilot testing.
+When you have completed testing in the UAT environment, Thredd will set up your products in the production environment and you can start pilot testing.
 This works as follows:

 - You can use the Card Create web service (Ws_CreateCard) to create pilot cards in the production environment.
-For details, refer to the GPS Web Services Guide. - Provide your 3DS project manager with the pilot card details you want them to submit to Cardinal.
-Cardinal will complete the Mastercard or Visa Card Scheme forms to set your pilot cards to live on the Scheme's directory server. - GPS activate your products for RDX Biometric, and you enrol your cards in 3D Secure by calling the 3D Secure RDX web service (Ws_AddUpDelCredentials).
+For details, refer to the Thredd Web Services Guide. - If you are using our Cards API, for similar create card functionality, see the Cards API Website. - Provide your 3DS project manager with the pilot card details you want them to submit to Cardinal.
+Cardinal will complete the Mastercard or Visa Card Scheme forms to set your pilot cards to live on the Scheme's directory server. - Thredd activate your products for RDX Biometric, and you enrol your cards in 3D Secure by calling the 3D Secure RDX web service (Ws_AddUpDelCredentials) or the Create 3DS Credentials Cards API.
 See Using the Card Enrolment API. - You need to set rules in the Cardinal Portal to challenge transactions, so transactions are authenticated.
-See Step 2: Cardinal Configure RDX Biometric and Screens. - Once the Scheme confirms that the pilot cards are live, you can start using your pilot cards: online transactions with 3DS merchants will route through Cardinal.
+See Cardinal Configuration of RDX Biometric and Screens. - Once the Scheme confirms that the pilot cards are live, you can start using your pilot cards: online transactions with 3DS merchants will route through Cardinal.